Nabeel20/Badr/README.md

 ## Installation

 The `badar.lua` file should be dropped into an existing project and required by it.<br>
-💡 Define tow global variables `screenWidth` and `screenHeight` to calculate mouse position.
+💡 Define two global variables `screenWidth` and `screenHeight`, which badar uses them to calculate mouse position.

 There are also dependencies that should be added to enhance functionality: